patrick-kidger/equinox/README.md

 - `**kwargs` are the usual other arguments to `jax.jit`, like `static_argnums`.
 In particular, a leaf will be marked static if either (a) it is filtered as being so, *or* (b) it is part of a PyTree that is marked through `static_argnums`.

 Precisely one of `filter_fn` or `filter_tree` must be passed.<br>
-See also `equinox.is_array_like` as usually a good choice of `filter_fn`: this will trace everything that can possible be traced, with everything else static.<br>
+See also `equinox.is_array`, which is usually a good choice of `filter_fn`.
+This will trace every JAX array, and make the rest static.<br>
 See also `equinox.tree_at` for an easy way to create the `filter_tree` argument.

 ```python